the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-formatting.md

 Markedly Structured Text (`MyST`) is a flavour of Markdown that addresses this and enables the inclusion of responsive images in the _The Turing Way_.

-It also allows the use of captions and alternative text (ALT text), which are the invisible image descriptions that are read aloud to readers of the _The Turing Way_ book that use a screen reader.
+It also allows the use of captions and alternative text (ALT text), which are the invisible image descriptions that are read aloud to readers of the _The Turing Way_ book who use a screen reader.
-If no ALT text is provided with an image, these users will be unable to understand the intent of the image.
+If no ALT text is provided with an image, these users will be unable to understand the purpose of the image.

 When writing ALT text, remember to:
-- **Be descriptive** - Adequately describe the image using the its content and the context in which it is used for guidance.
+- **Be descriptive** - Adequately describe the image using its content and context in which for guidance.
-In doing so, there is no need to "announce" an image in the description (for example, using "illustration of" or "picture of") since screen readers will already do this.
+In doing so, there is no need to "announce" an image in your description (for example, using "illustration of" or "picture of") since screen readers will already do this.
-- **Keep it as short as possible** - Although a long description may be necessary for some images, it is often better to keep them as short as possible.
+- **Keep it as short as possible** - Although a long description may be necessary for some images, it is better to keep them as short as possible.
 This ensures that the descriptions are easy to understand.

 Please note that images included in _The Turing Way_ book should be less than 1MB.
 This allow the book load faster, especially for readers who may have slow internat connections.

-Please refer to the {ref}`style guide <ch-style-figures>` for examples on formatting images using `MyST` and adding ALT text to images.
+Please refer to the {ref}`style guide <ch-style-figures>` for examples on formatting images using `MyST` and adding ALT text to them.
+When including images in your contributions, it may be better to avoid the height parameter as the wrong value could make your image appear distorted on mobile devices.
+Always ensure to checkout how your image looks in the Netlify preview of the book when you make a PR.

 (ch-consistency-formatting-sr)=
 ## Soft Requirements